nboughton/lotto/README.md

  - Quasar

 Use your package manager to install Go and NPM/Yarn and then install @quasar/cli for the node build.
+Once installed you should be able to run build.sh from the project root and then ./site.app

+Then open a browser to localhost:8000

 Or if you have Docker you can run the most recent stable build with: